Forensic Evidence Collection for Texas Nurses

 - Collaborating with other disciplines to accomplish necessary goals

-- Understanding the need for strict adherence to policy and procedure for patient safety
+- Understanding the need for strict adherence to policies and procedures for patient safety

 - Collecting and handling biologic specimens